palaksriv/payment-gateway-integration/README.md

-The receiving service calculates the expected signature using the shared webhook secret and compares it with the received signature.
+The Integration Service calculates the expected signature using the configured webhook secret and compares it with the received signature.

+Invalid requests are rejected.

 \### Missing Signature

-If the webhook does not contain the required signature: